FreddyE1982/stsmoddergui/modules/basemod_wrapper/README.md

   distribution.
 - `SimpleCardBlueprint` and `register_simple_card`: declarative helpers for building everyday cards without hand-written subclasses.
+- `Relic` and `RELIC_REGISTRY`: declarative relic base class with automatic registration and plugin-friendly discovery.
 - `BaseModEnvironment`: access to the resolved dependency jars and default classpath should you need to integrate with custom tooling.